 For me, community resilience is central to making ‘the world’ a better place and very much includes utilising the tools for sustainable food production through community development.
 I believe that by helping and encouraging communities to develop a love for and pride in their physical and social environment we can help everyone to manage whatever is thrown our way.

-My professional skills include governance and management having worked for the last 5 years in the Red Cross as a senior manager, developing Emergency Response and Ambulance Services.
+My professional skills include governance and management having worked for 5 years in the Red Cross as a senior manager, developing Emergency Response and Ambulance Services and I am also now Incredible Edible Wakefield's Designated Safeguarding Officer.